hfarhaditolie/DDEGSM/README.md

-This code is associated with the paper entitled # "Screen content image quality assessment using distortion-based directional edge and gradient similarity maps".
+This code is associated with the paper entitled:
+# "Screen content image quality assessment using distortion-based directional edge and gradient similarity maps"

 Please refer to the following paper: